How Long Will It Take To Save? (Includes Calculator)

 - How can I make the strategy of saving as easy as possible?

 It is worth noting that you can get higher interest rates from other forms of investment, so it may be worth talking to an independent financial advisor for some tips on this.
-Whatever you choose, by moving your money into an investment with a good interest rate, you will be able to take advantage of compound interest, which can give a nice boost to your total.
+Whatever you choose, by moving your money into an investment with a good interest rate, you will be able to take advantage of compound interest, which can give a healthy boost to your total.

 To ensure that you keep making the regular monthly transfers required to achieve your savings goal without accidentally missing a payment, consider setting up an automatic monthly payment from your deposit account into your savings or investment account.
 You can then rest easy that everything is taken care of so that you're sipping drinks on your beach or taking possession of your car or house keys just when you expect to, without having to save any longer to achieve your goal.